 Director of Engagement & Policy

-Nick helped to create a student trustee position for the Vancouver School Board and was the first to serve in the role in the 2013/14 school year.
-The following year he co-led a 19-school district council and organized a sporting event for over 200 students with disabilities.
-Nick enjoys getting outside as often as he can; since the age of 14 he has worked as a kayak guide on Vancouver Island during the summer.
-He is currently in his first year, studying International Development Studies and the Environment at McGill University as a Loran Scholar.
+Nick is currently completing a degree in International Development and the Environment at McGill University, and is just entering his third year as a Loran Scholar.
+In high school, Nick helped to create a student trustee position for the Vancouver School Board and was the first to serve in the role in the 2013/14 school year.
+The following year he co-led a 19-school district council and organized sporting events for over 200 students with disabilities.
+Nick enjoys getting outside as often as he can; between the ages of 14 and 17 he worked as a kayak guide on Vancouver Island during the summer months, and now takes every opportunity he can get to be on the water and in nature.

 Director of Operations & Research

-Always enthusiastic to offer any help he can, Alex is passionate about promoting youth engagement in various topics, whether governance structures, important social issues, or within their communities.
-Alex has spoken to youth groups to educate and raise awareness about a multitude of topics, most prominently being featured as a speaker at the TEDxYouth Edmonton Conference in 2015.
-Currently, he is an active member of the City of Edmonton Youth Council, founder of the youth-led art collective Absurd Collective, and a founder of the Alberta Youth Council on the Environment.
-As Director of Operations and Research for Student Voice Initiative Canada, Alex wants to help meaningful student engagement structures be implemented on school boards across Canada, to democratize student councils and students’ unions, and to empower youth across all socioeconomic statuses, gender identities, and racial or cultural backgrounds to proudly voice their opinions and to feel comfortable being strong, engaged citizens.
+Alex is entering his third year of Neuroscience at the University of Alberta.
+He is passionate about promoting youth engagement in various topics, whether governance structures, important social issues, or within their communities.
+As Director of Operations and Research for Student Voice Initiative Canada, Alex wants to help meaningful student engagement structures be implemented on school boards across Canada, to democratize student councils and students’ unions, and to empower youth across all socioeconomic statuses, gender identities, and racial or cultural backgrounds to proudly express their voice and to feel comfortable being strong, engaged citizens.

+Jing is in her third year of International Relations and Contemporary Asian Studies at the University of Toronto.
 As a former student trustee and students' council president, Jing's high school career was practically built from her enthusiasm towards student voice and engagement.
 She believes that as consumers of the education system, students deserve to be placed in ones that have their best interests at heart.
-Her passion for education, music, dance, politics, and discovery has led her to the University of Toronto this year, and especially in hopes of studying International Relations, making friends and building connections is all part of who she is.
+Her passion for education, music, dance, politics, and discovery led her to the University of Toronto, making friends and building connections is all part of who she is.

 Board of Directors